-A chemically similar drug in this class was administered to mice for 72 weeks at 25, 100, and 400 mg/kg body weight, which resulted in mean serum drug levels approximately 3, 15, and 33 times higher than the mean human serum levels approximately 3, 15, and 33 times higher than the mean human serum drug concentration (as total inhibitory activity) after a 40 mg oral dose.
-Liver carcinomas were significantly increased in high dose females and mid- and high dose males, with a maximum incidence of 90 percent in males.
+A chemically similar drug in this class was administered to mice for 72 weeks A creminary similar or gin and seasy was administered to infer to 72 weeks at 25, 100, and 400 mg/kg body weight, which resulted in mean serum drug levels approximately 3, 15, and 33 times higher than the mean human serum drug concentration (as total inhibitory activity) after a 40 mg oral dose.
+Liver carcin cardinomas were slontficantly increased in high dose femates and mid- and high dose males, with a maximum incidence of 90 percent in males.
 The incidence of adenomas of the liver was significantly increased in mid- and high dose females.
-Drug treatment also significantly increased the incidence of lung adenomas in mid- and high dose males and females.
-Adenomas of the Harderian gland (a gland of the eve of rodents) were significantly binder in bind hose mice than in controls. of the eve of rodents) were significantly higher in high dose mice than in controls

-No evidence of mutagenicity was observed in a microbial mutagen test using mutant strains of Salmonella typhimurium with or without rat or mouse live metabolic activation.
+Drug treatment also significantly increased the incidence of lung adenomas in mid- and high dose males and females, Adenomas of the Harderian gland (a gland of the eye of rodents) were significantly higher in high dose mice than in controls.
+No evidence of mutagenicity was observed in a microbial mutagen test using mutant strains of Salmonella typhimurium with or without rat or mouse liver metabolic activation.
 In addition, no evidence of damage to genetic material was noted in an in vitro alkaline elution assay using rat or mouse hepatocytes, a V-79 mammalian cell forward mutation study, an in vitro chromosome aberration study in CHO cells, or an in vivo chromosomal aberration assay in mouse bone

-Drug-related 1 testicular atrophy, decreased spermatogenesis, degeneration and giant cell formation were seen in dogs starting at 20 mg/kg/day.
+Drug-related testicular degeneration and giant cell formation where seen in dogs starting at 20 mg/kg/day.
 Similar findings were seen with another drug in this class.
 No drug-related effects on fertility were found in studies with lovastatin in rats.
-However, in studies with a similar drug in this class, there was decreased fertility in male rats treated for 34 weeks at 25 mg/kg body weight, although this effect was not observed in a subsequent fertility study when this same dose was administered for 11 weeks (the entire cycle of spermatogenesis including epididymal maturation).
-In rate (the entire cycle of spermatogenesis, including epididymal maturation).
-In rats treated with this same reductase inhibitor at 180 mg/kg/day, seminiferous tubule degeneration (necrosis and loss of spermatogenic epithelium) was observed.
-No microscopic changes were observed in the testes from rats of either study.
-The clinical significance of these findings is unclear.
+However, in studies with a similar drug in this class, there was decreased fertility in male rats treated for a similar of up in the class, there was become to the function of the second of a subsequent fertility study when this same dose was administered for 11 weeks (the entire cycle of spermatogenesis, including epididymal maturation).
+In rats treated with this same reductase inhibitor at 180 mg/kg/day, seminiferous tubule degeneration (necrosis and loss of spermatogenic epithelium) was observe microscopic changes were observed in the testes from rats of either study clinical significance of these findings is